rdcoletta/genomic_prediction_svs/notes/testing_simulations.md

 * Choose the source of variation: if only SNPs are responsible for the trait, only SVs, or both SNPs and SVs contribute.
 * Select the number of QTNs controlling the trait, the effect of the largest and smallest QTNs, the heritability and the number of replicates per simulated trait.

-> **Note:** there is currently a bug in the code.
+> There is currently a bug in the code.
 If I run my `simulate_trait()` function right away, it generates an incomplete output, but it doesn't show the simulated traits.
 However, if I run the `create_simulated_data()` function (from Samuel) outside `simulate_trait()` and then run `simulate_trait()`, my function works just fine (i.e., the simulated traits are generated).
 I think there is a problem in setting up a connection to write the phenotypic files, but will need to investigate this more.